Eric-Vondee/furo-swap-projectreview/README.md

 ## Contract Furostream inherits interface Furostream, ERC712(NFT), Boring ownable and Boring batchable.

-1. interface Furostream has 8 functions, 3 events and a struct:
+### Interface Furostream has 8 functions, 3 events and a struct:
  ![ifurostream](https://user-images.githubusercontent.com/23663250/162505571-f51a13ce-ad27-49c3-a440-d8adaa1c7648.png)

-2. ERC721 is a standard for representing ownership of non-fungible tokens, where each token is unique.
+### ERC721 is a standard for representing ownership of non-fungible tokens, where each token is unique.
 NFTs can represent ownership over digital or  physical assets.
 The contract's NFT name is "Furo Steam" and the symbol "FURO"
     `ERC721("Furo Stream", "FURO")`

-3. Contract BoringOwnable inherits state variables `owner/pendingOwner address` from contract BoringOwnableData.
+### Contract BoringOwnable inherits state variables `owner/pendingOwner address` from contract BoringOwnableData.
    - `event OwnershipTransferred()`: emits an event OwnershipTransferred of previousOwner and newOwner.
    - `function transferOwnership()`: transfers ownership to address newOwner, if direc
    - `function claimOwnership()`: transfers ownership from owner to pendingOwner, it also verifies if msg.sender(user interacting with the contract) is    pendingOwner before the transfer of ownership.
    - `modifier onlyOwner()`: modifier which verifies if msg.sender(user interacting with the contract) is the owner.

-4. Contract BoringBatchable inherits BaseBoringBatchable with functions:
+### Contract BoringBatchable inherits BaseBoringBatchable with functions:
   - `function _getRevertMsg(bytes memory _returnData)`: function to help extract useful message from a failed call
   - `function batch()`:
   - `function permitToken()`: uses the EIP permit-712-signed approvals for gaseless offchain structured hashing and signing.
 Takes in arguments(token, from&to address, amount, deadline, v, r, s) where v,r,s is a siganture message from the message signer.